mravendi/mravendi.github.io/_posts/vidclass.md

 The features are then fed to an RNN layer and the output of the RNN layer is connected to a fully connected layer to get the classification output.
 The input to this model should be in the shape of [batch_size, timesteps, 3, height, width], where timesteps=16 is the number of frames per video.
-We will use one of the most popular models that has been pre-trained on the ImageNet dataset, called ResNet18, as the base model.
+We will use one of the most popular models that have been pre-trained on the ImageNet dataset, called ResNet18, as the base model.

-You can find an implemention of the the model class in PyTorch called ```Resnt18Rnn``` in this [notebook](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/blob/master/Chapter10/Chapter10.ipynb).
+You can find an implementation of the model class in PyTorch called ```Resnt18Rnn``` in this [notebook](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/blob/master/Chapter10/Chapter10.ipynb).

 Then, you can instantiate an object of the class: